 What is peginterferon alfa-2a?

-Peginterferon alfa-2a is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) and chronic (HCV).
+Peginterferon alfa-2a is anprescription medicine approved by the U.S. (FDA) for the treatment of chronic (HBV) and chronic (HCV) in adults and children who meet specific requirements, as determined by a health care provider.

-HBV and HCV are opportunistic infections (OIs) of HIV.
-An OI is an What is an Opportunistic Infection? fact sheet.
-To learn how HIV and HBV and HCV are connected, read the HIVinfo HIV and Hepatitis B and HIV and Hepatitis C fact sheets.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+HBV and HCV can be opportunistic infections (OIs) of HIV.
+An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is peginterferon alfa-2a used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat HBV infection in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of peginterferon alfa-2a to treat HBV infection in people with HIV who are not receiving (ART).

-What should I tell my health care provider before taking peginterferon alfa-2a?
+What should I tell my health care provider before using peginterferon alfa-2a?

-Before taking peginterferon alfa-2a, tell your health care provider:
+Before using peginterferon alfa-2a, tell your health care provider:

 - If you are allergic to peginterferon alfa-2a or any other medicines.